Caverject Impulse Powder for injection

 - prolonged erection (lasting 4 to 6 hours).

 - disorder of the testis (pain, warmth, swelling, thickening).

 - changes in your heartbeat or palpitations.

 - dizziness and headache.

 - the desire to pass urine more frequently than normal or difficulty in urinating.
 If CAVERJECT Impulse is injected by mistake into the tube which carries urine out through the penis (urethra), some blood may appear in the urine or at the end of the penis.

 - skin rash, redness, sensitivity, irritation, itchiness.

 Your doctor will check regularly that CAVERJECT Impulse is not causing abnormal thickening of the tissues of the penis.
 If this happens, your treatment with CAVERJECT Impulse will be stopped.

-Contact your doctor immediately if your erection lasts for 4 hours or more.
+Contact your doctor immediately or go to hospital if your erection lasts for 4 hours or more.
 This can be painful and may require medical treatment.